Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema fully documents all 5 parameters.
-The description mentions optional search term filtering, which aligns with the 'searchTerm' parameter but adds no extra meaning beyond the schema.
-Baseline 3 is appropriate as the schema does the heavy lifting.
+Schema coverage is 100% with parameter descriptions.
+The description briefly mentions optional search term but adds no significant meaning beyond what's in the schema.
+Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.